Lactose free Yogurt: Does Greek Yogurt Cause Lactose Intolerance?

 What is lactose?

-Basically, lactose is milk sugar and it is a disaccharide.
-A disaccharide is an element which is composed of two sugar compounds.
-Lactose consists of both glucose and galactose.
-Lactose covers almost the 2-8 percent of the milk by weight.
-Lactose has a widespread use in food industries.
+Basically, the compound is milk sugar and it is a disaccharide.
+It covers almost the 2-8 percent of the milk by weight and it has a widespread use in food industries.
 Its characteristic blend flavor makes it as a stabilizer component in aromatic products.
 In addition to that, it has a higher use in pharmaceutical industries as well.

 Lactose intolerance and milk allergy

 People can often become confused with milk allergy and lactose intolerance.
 But, they are totally different.
-Allergic reactions are specific immune responses; a person can be allergic to certain foods such as, milk, milk products, prawn, some vegetables such as, brinjal, beans, etc. On the other hand, lactose intolerance is a digestive problem where digestion of lactose is being interrupted due to the lacking of lactase enzyme.
+Allergic reactions are specific immune responses; a person can be allergic to certain foods such as, milk, milk products, prawn, some vegetables such as, brinjal, beans, etc. On the other hand, lactose intolerance is a digestive problem where digestion of the compound is being interrupted due to the lacking of lactase enzyme.

-This type of yogurt can be an excellent choice for your breakfast.
-Because, lactose-free contains essential nutrition’s and less amount of lactose.
-If you face problem by consuming milk products, then you can consult with your doctor about consuming yogurt.
+Lactose free yogurt can be an excellent choice for your breakfast.
+Because, these yogurt contains essential nutritions.
+If you face problem by consuming milk products, then you can consult with your doctor.